 MHS Adoption Process

-Thank you for your interest in adopting a pet from the Michigan Humane Society!
-Please review the adoption process below.
+Want to adopt a pet from the Michigan Humane Society?
+Please review the pet adoption process below.
 Somebody Here Needs You.

 Adopters must be 18 years or older.

 Browse our adoptable pets online, or visit an MHS adoption center in Detroit, Rochester Hills or Westland, or an offsite adoption partner location in Beverly Hills, Novi, Roseville, Rochester Hills or Sterling Heights.
 For pets listed online, you may call the adoption center directly for more information.

 • Driver’s license (or State of Michigan ID card) with current address.

 • Veterinary records for any current pets or pets owned in the last five (5) years or provide vet’s phone number.